joecooper98/liics/README.md

   - This should have the loading of the basis set, the `"angstrom" : true` keyphrase, and no geometry defined, just the word `pointer` (the script will look for this, and this will be fixed soon...)
   - The file should load a reference file called `prev.ref.archive` (or similar, making sure to use the `"continue_geom" : false` keyphrase) and save to one called `cas.ref.archive`
   - It is preferable to print the orbitals to a molden file for analysis of the wavefunction over the coordinate
-- an input wavefunction with the name `start.ref`
+- *Optional* An input wavefunction with the name `start.ref`
-  - This should be a good initial wavefunction for the start geometry
+  - This should be a good initial wavefunction for the start geometry - this is crucial for CASSCF.
-- *Optional* a CASPT2 input fule, normally called `pt2.json`
+- *Optional* A CASPT2 input fule, normally called `pt2.json`
   - This should load the wavefunction/geometries in `cas.ref.archive` - seem more details below or in the examples.

 #### CASPT2